Ch0wW/goldsrc-fake-servers-firewall/README.md

 If you have doubts seeing a regular server or a fake server, you can quickly find out with these quick checks:

 - Any server that has more than 32 players spots **is guaranteed** to be a fake server.
 GoldSRC can only support 32 players in a single server.
+- Any server that has absurd players statistics (some players having more than 300 frags in less than 30 minutes) **is guaranteed** to be a fake server.
+You can even hit the refresh key repeatedly, and see absolutely new players with already a high score!
 - When querying a server you think is suspicious, don't hesitate to repeat that operation a few times.
-If the server name, map or the player counter repeatedly changes, it's a fake server that can be safely blocklisted.
+If the server name, map or the player counter repeatedly changes, it's a fake server that can be safely blacklisted.

 <video src="https://raw.githubusercontent.com/Ch0wW/goldsrc-fake-servers-firewall/main/assets/refresh_query.mp4" width="300" />

+## How to report fake servers?

+**Please open an issue on Github, along with the IPs you've spotted!**

 ## What about Source?